MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/telemetry-diagnostics-extension.md

 ## About telemetry and diagnostics

 Telemetry and diagnostics, an ARC extension designed to set up a Geneva based observability pipeline, is the extension that allows Microsoft to collect logs and telemetry data from all the nodes in a stamp cluster in the Azure Stack HCI environment.
-This extension is a mandatory part for both new (green field) and existing (brown field) stamps in Azure Stack HCI, and the Azure Stack HCI RP Team manages the lifecycle of the extension.
+The telemetry and diagnostics extension is an important tool used to monitor and troubleshoot the functionality of stamp clusters in the Azure Stack HCI environment.

-The telemetry and diagnostics extension is an important tool for monitoring and troubleshooting the functionality of stamp clusters in the Azure Stack HCI environment.
+The extension is a mandatory part for both new (green field) and existing (brown field) stamps in Azure Stack HCI, and the Azure Stack HCI RP Team manages the lifecycle of the extension.

 ## Benefits of the telemetry and diagnostics extension

 Azure Stack HCI has always reported telemetry data to Microsoft.
 Previously, the piece responsible for sending telemetry was part of the operating system.
-Today, Azure Arc installs and manages the part for sending telemetry; it's no longer part of the operating system.
+Today, Azure Arc installs and manages the piece and it's no longer part of the operating system.

 Here are some of the advantages of the extension:

 - **Improved transparency:** Supplies the extensions name, version, and status directly in the Azure portal.

-- **Resource consumption controls:** Automatically throttled to consume no more than 5% CPU (the expected amount is much less), and control of the process is via the Azure Arc extension framework.
+- **Resource consumption controls:** Automatically throttled to consume no more than 5% CPU (the expected amount is much less), and control of the process is enforced via the Azure Arc extension framework.

-- **Reduced update impact:** The telemetry piece updates non-disruptively and changes to don't require a reboot of the host server.
+- **Reduced update impact:** The telemetry piece updates non-disruptively and changes don't require a reboot of the host server.

   - When available you can manage changes from the Azure portal.

-  - Changes allow Microsoft to seamlessly update the environment with new improved functionality as and when applicable.
+  - Changes allow Microsoft to seamlessly update the environment with new or improved functionality, when applicable.

 - **Improved Compliance:** Allows the telemetry and diagnostic data to be compliant with data uploads as per regional service and data residency requirements.